Our Lady of La Vang

-Our Lady of La Vang (Đức Mẹ La Vang) refers to a reported Marian apparition at a time when Catholics were persecuted and killed in Vietnam.
-The Shrine of our Lady of La Vang (Basilica of Our Lady of La Vang) is situated in what is today Hải Phú commune in Hải Lăng District of Quảng Trị Province in Central Vietnam.
+Our Lady of La Vang (Đức Mẹ La Vang) is a Roman Catholic title of the Blessed Virgin Mary associated with a purported Marian apparition during the persecution of Christians in Vietnam.
+The namesake shrine is located today in Hải Lăng District of Quảng Trị Province in Central Vietnam.

+Pope John XXIII raised her shrine to the status of Minor Basilica via the decree Magno Nos Solacio on 22 August 1961.
+The decree was signed and notarized by Cardinal Angelo Dell'Acqua.

 History

-Fearing the spread of Catholicism, the Cảnh Thịnh Emperor restricted the practice of Catholicism in the country in 1798.
+Fearing the spread of Catholic religion, the Emperor Cảnh Thịnh restricted the practice of Catholicism in the country in 1798.
 Soon thereafter, the emperor issued an anti-Catholic edict and persecution ensued.

 Many people sought refuge in the rainforest of La Vang in Quảng Trị Province, Vietnam, and many became very ill.
 While hiding in the jungle, the community gathered every night at the foot of a tree to pray the rosary.
 One night, an apparition surprised them.
 In the branches of the tree a lady appeared, wearing the traditional Vietnamese áo dài dress and holding a child in her arms, with two angels beside her.
 The people present interpreted the vision as the Virgin Mary and the infant Jesus Christ.
 They said that Our Lady comforted them and told them to boil leaves from the trees for medicine to cure the illness.
 Legend states that the term "La Vang" was a derivative of the Vietnamese word meaning "crying out".
 Another hypothesis is that La Vang is distorted from the toponym Lá Vằng, lá meaning leaf and vằng meaning Jasminum nervosum, a tree species whose leaves are used to made a tisane; according to an ancient practice, a location was sometimes named after a prominent local species of plant or animal.

 In 1802 the Catholics returned to their villages, passing on the story of the apparition in La Vang and its message.
 As the story of the apparition spread, many came to pray at this site and to offer incense.
 In 1820, a chapel was built.

 From 1830 to 1885 another wave of persecutions decimated the Catholic population, during the height of which the chapel in honour of Our Lady of La Vang was destroyed.
 In 1886, construction on a new chapel began.
 Following its completion, Bishop Gaspar (Loc) consecrated the chapel in honour of Our Lady Help of Christians in 1901.